rbalman/cfn-compose/README.md

 go install github.com/rbalman/cfn-compose@latest
 ```

 ## Limitations
 * Supports limited CFN attributes
 * No Retry Mechanism
-* No Configurable worker pool.
+* No Configurable concurrency.
 One Go routine is spun for every flow.
-* Single Compose Configuration can only have up to 50 flows and each flow can contain only upto 50 stacks
+* Max limit for `flows is 50` and each flow can have up to `50 stacks`.
+This is by design to limit all the stacks in single compose.

 ## Usage